 The first thing we are going to do to improve these results is to add more training texts to the model.
 We are going to add the texts from the TrainingB set — the ones we’ve just used to evaluate — in the same way we added the ones from TrainingA in Step 1.3.

 On the right, we’ve included a new chart where we can see that in this new evaluation the results have improved.
-In this case, 34 out of 40 are correct, around 85%, but even though this value is quite good, we can do better.
+In this case, 33 out of 42 are correct, around 79%, but we can do better.